liyoumin/-/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Youmin Li is a PhD candidate of AgEcon at the Economic Impact Analysis Program center (EIAP) - University of Florida.
+His research interests include mechine learning, GIS and Remote Sensing application in AgEcon.